Reds win again in extras, beat Rockies 6-5 in 12 innings - WHIZ News

 Reds: INF Mike Moustakas (heel contusion) did not play. … OF Scott Heineman was added to the taxi squad for the last two games of the series.

-Rockies: OF Charlie Blackmon wasn’t in the starting lineup due to a mild right groin strain suffered Friday night. … INF Brendan Rodgers (right hamstring) went 2 for 3 for Triple-A Albuquerque on Friday night in a rehab assignment.
+Rockies: OF Charlie Blackmon wasn’t in the starting lineup due to a mild right groin strain suffered Friday night.
+He pinch-hit in the seventh and struck out. … INF Brendan Rodgers (right hamstring) went 2 for 3 for Triple-A Albuquerque on Friday night in a rehab assignment.

 LONG TIME, NO START